ndgeniebla/phaser-mkdocs/docs/set-4.md

 !!!
 Warning "Warning"

-    at this point your ball might have stopped moving- this is intended behavior at the moment as we have not set our `isGameStarted` variable to true.
+    at this point your ball might have stopped moving.
+Don't worry!
+This is intended behavior at the moment as we have not set our `isGameStarted` variable to true.
 This means everytime the game calls the update function - it sees the `isGameStarted` variable is falsey and skips moving the ball.

 <br>
 6. To ensure the ball starts moving when the game is started- we are going to add a simple `if` that sets `isGameStarted` to true when the game calls the `update` function for the first time.